system-zero/system-zero/data/docs/la.md

 # /           -  division
 # %           -  modulo
 # +           -  addition
+#                for strings this is a concatenation operator, an integer in that case
+#                has character semantics
 # -           -  subtract
 # &           -  bit and
 # |           -  bit or